VitoScalettaMafia/Discord-Made-Faster/README.md

 Windows ONLY

 # CREDITS
-<link href="https://github.com/jiahaog/nativefier">nativefier</link> - use to compile the appliction
+https://github.com/jiahaog/nativefier - use to compile the appliction